Se não instanciou o template não tem nada de errado

 # Frieren: Beyond Journey's End

-Caloni, 2024-07-10 animes [up] [copy]A ideia do ponto de vista da passagem do tempo de uma elfa em comparação com as pessoas que ela convive é interessante.
+Caloni, 2024-07-10 cinema animes [up] [copy]A ideia do ponto de vista da passagem do tempo de uma elfa em comparação com as pessoas que ela convive é interessante.
 O anime parece que começa no final, quando a guilda que ela pertence derrota um demônio poderoso.
 Porém, a ideia é que seus amigos morrem e ela, imortal, continua a mesma.

 Após alguns saltos de décadas na história ela adota uma pupila e ecos do seu passado heroico vão se tornando tema.
 Não dá para saber se esta será a fórmula (ao que tudo indica sim).
 O anime é muito bem desenhado e detalhado.
 Ele não precisa de muitos frames por quando você pode admirar por vários instantes cada cenário.